jvc56/MineGCG/README.md

 <h5>Game against ... is a duplicate</h5>
 This appears when two games with the same tournament and round number are detected.
 It is not considered a warning or error, though it probably means that both you and your opponent uploaded the same game.
 In this case the racks that you recorded might have been overwritten when you opponent uploaded their game.

-<h5>ERORR: no moves found</h5>
+<h5>ERROR: no moves found</h5>
 This error appears when an empty GCG file is detected.

-<h5>ERORR: disconnected play detected</h5>
+<h5>ERROR: disconnected play detected</h5>
 This error appears when a play is made that does not connect to other tiles on the board.

 <br/><br/>The errors above are relatively common and well-tested.
 If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed.
 To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and then message me so I can delete the outdated game that is cached in the database.
 It is also possible that there is a bug that is causing the error.
 If you think this is the case, message me and I will add you to the contributions list!<br/><br/>

-Currently, the only warnings is for notes that start before moves.
+Currently, the only warning is for notes that start before moves.
 If you see this warning no action is needed.
 More warnings might be added in the future.<br/><br/>

 You might notice that there are some annotated games that are not included in your statistics or in the leaderboards.
 Games are omitted if they meet any of the following criteria: